-St Johns County Growth Management has improved the permitting process to save time and money for applicants wishing to obtain permits for new residential construction or home renovations.
-Applicants are now only required to complete one Building Permit Application that contains both a Clearance Sheet and a Building Permit Application.
-Applicants may submit requests for a clearance sheet and building permit simultaneously if they wish, or sequentially (clearance sheet then building permit) at their choice.
+Streamlined Permitting – Growth Management has improved the new residential construction and home renovations permitting process to save time and money for applicants.
+Only the Building Permit Application that contains both a Clearance Sheet and a Building Permit Application is required now.
+Clearance sheet and building permit requests may be submitted simultaneously, or sequentially (clearance sheet then building permit).
 For more information, call (904) 209-0724.

-Development Tracker Map – Learn more about what's happening in and around St. Johns County neighborhoods including rezoning applications and special use permits with our new Interactive Mapping tool.
-View a map of the County with permiting activity mapped by color-coded dots.
-Click the dots to view an overlay window that descibes the project and its status.
+Development Tracker Interactive Mapping – Track development in and around St. Johns County neighborhoods, including rezoning applications and special use permits.
+Development Tracker is a map of the County with permitting activity mapped by color-coded dots.
+Click the dots to view project descriptions and status.
 Development Tracker

 Growth Management Department

 The Building Services Division issues permits and inspects construction activity in St. Johns County to protect life, health and property.
-Find information on permitting, inspections, and contractor licensing.
-Permit Status: To check the status of an application for a building permit, clearance sheet, or development click here.
+Get information on permitting, inspections, and contractor licensing.

 - Application Management